 Any proposals for self-build or custom-build housing will require a formal planning application and will be subject to all relevant planning policies.
-The Council has a Pre-Application Planning Advice service which we encourage you to use if you would like to discuss your self-build or custom-build proposal with us.
+We have a Pre-Application Planning Advice service which we encourage you to use if you would like to discuss your self-build or custom-build proposal with us.

-The Waverley Self-Build and Custom Housebuilding Register is divided into Part 1 and Part 2.
+The Register is divided into Part 1 and Part 2.
 Individuals or associations who apply for entry on the Register and meet all the eligibility criteria will be entered on Part 1.
 Those who meet all the eligibility criteria except for the local connection test will be entered on Part 2 of the Register.

-The Council has a legal duty to give planning permission for enough suitable serviced plots of land to meet the demand for self-build and custom housebuilding in Waverley.
+We have a legal duty to give planning permission for enough suitable serviced plots of land to meet the demand for self-build and custom housebuilding in Waverley.
 The level of demand is established by the number of entries added to Part 1 of the Register during a base period.
-At the end of each base period, the Council has 3 years in which to give an equivalent number of planning permissions to plots of land, which are suitable for self-build and custom housebuilding, as there are entries for that base period.
+At the end of each base period, we have 3 years in which to give an equivalent number of planning permissions to plots of land, which are suitable for self-build and custom housebuilding, as there are entries for that base period.
 Please note this is not a duty however to provide a plot directly to each individual on the register.

 Each individual applicant and every member of an association of individuals that applies for entry on the register must be: